cucumber/docs/content/cucumber/checking-assertions.md

 end
 ```

-# Test Unit
+---

-If you don't like RSpec's `should` methods for assertions, you can use the familiar `Test::Unit` `assert` methods by mixing it into
+If you prefer to use `Test::Unit`'s `assert` methods you can mix them into
 your [`World`](/wiki/a-whole-new-world).

 ```ruby